ffe

 12. Blank Ballots- Supervisor of Elections Ron Turner defined the term blank ballots.

-1. Poll Watcher- Training and Resources - Networked across the state to increase the number of poll watchers and workers.
-Created statewide Poll Watcher training and observation checklists based on Florida Statutes, previous observations and poll worker trainings.
+13. Poll Watcher- Training and Resources - Networked across the state to increase the number of poll watchers and workers.
+Created statewide Poll Watcher training and observation checklists based on Florida Statutes, previous observations and poll worker training.